lindleyw/autonav/readme.txt

 * If a page defines the custom field 'subpage_excerpt' or has a manual excerpt defined, that will be displayed when the 'excerpt' parameter is included with 'display' (e.g., "[autonav display=list,excerpt]" )

+= 1.2.3 =
+* Add optional "siblings" parameter, e.g., [autonav display="images,siblings"]
+  which will select the current page's siblings (other children of the same parent).
+Also "self" parameter which when used with "siblings" will include the currently displayed page in the list of siblings.